 The Neuro-Informatics Laboratory team comprises physicians and scientists in addition to numerous research fellows, trainees, Mayo collaborators and students.

-After graduating from Dartmouth College, Dr. Bydon held a research trainee position in a Howard Hughes Medical Institute medical investigator laboratory studying stem cell regeneration.
+After graduating from Dartmouth College, Mohamad Bydon held a research trainee position in a Howard Hughes Medical Institute medical investigator laboratory studying stem cell regeneration.
 He participated in studies that identified the protein Bmi-1 as preventing premature senescence of neural stem cells by repressing Ink4a and Arf.

 Dr. Bydon completed basic science research focusing on neural genetics at Yale School of Medicine, focusing in particular on the genetic basis of intracranial aneurysms and neural developmental disorders.

 Dr. Bydon completed his neurosurgical residency at the Johns Hopkins University School of Medicine and a fellowship in complex spine surgery and spinal oncology at the Johns Hopkins Hospital.
 During his time at Johns Hopkins, Dr. Bydon was the recipient of a National Institutes of Health T32 grant that allowed him to conduct biomechanical and outcomes-related research.

 He also had the privilege of serving as assistant director of the Johns Hopkins Biomechanics and Surgical Outcomes Laboratory, where he helped obtain extramural funding to support biomechanical studies evaluating spinal reconstruction after sacral en bloc tumor resection.